 About Clinical Coding

-The Vault Coder application allows you to ensure pharmacovigilance in a clinical study by standardizing clinical data and reveals statistically significant occurrences of adverse events and the use of concomitant medication to prevent or mitigate the adverse events.
+The Veeva Coder application allows you to ensure pharmacovigilance in clinical studies that use Veeva EDC by standardizing clinical data.
+This can help users to identify statistically significant occurrences of adverse events and the use of concomitant medications, enabling their prevention and mitigation.

 Purpose of Clinical Coding

-Terms for concomitant medications and adverse events used in clinical study forms may be different because a study may be conducted at multiple sites in different geographical locations where different languages may be used, and because site staff may use non-traditional terms to describe a medication or medical condition.
-For example, one site may fill out forms using the term Tylenol, while another site may use a generic term for the same medication, Acetaminophen.
-These variations in terminology must be standardized to allow for statistical analysis of a study.
-In the example above, the synonyms Tylenol and Acetaminophen would need to be assigned a common code so that they are identified as being the same drug within study forms.
-Reported adverse events subjects experience from taking a trial drug may also be coded for and standardized.
+The terms used in clinical study forms to refer to concomitant medications and adverse events may differ for various reasons.
+For example, a study may be conducted at multiple sites in different geographical locations where different languages are used, or site staff may use non-traditional terms to describe a medication or medical condition.
+Variations in terminology used, such as the use of the trade name Tylenol at one site and the generic term for the same medication, Acetaminophen, at another must be standardized to allow for the statistical analysis of a study.
+In this example, a common code must be assigned to the synonyms Tylenol and Acetaminophen so that they can be identified as the same drug across all study forms.
+Similarly, adverse events that are reported by subjects and attributed to a trial drug must also be coded and standardized.

 WHODrug Code Structure